barbagroup/teaching-materials/git/00-GettingStarted.md

 ```

 This command creates the hidden directory `.git` inside `new_repo`, which
-stores all the information required for the `git` repository.
+stores all the information required for the Git repository.
 We can check the
 status of this repository using the command:

 ```shell